 - Knee points are solutions on the PoF and need a large compromise in at least one objective to gain a small improvement in other objectives [1].

-- Physical significance: D→B or E→B: Much more profit on some objectives but a small unit of decrease on other objectives, in other words, it has highest cost performance.
+- Physical significance: D→B or E→B: Much more gain on some objectives at the expense of a small amount of decrease on other objectives, in other words, it has highest cost performance.

 - Geometrical features:

-- ➢ Large exterior angle [1]
+- Large exterior angle [1]

 - Large distance to hyperplane [2]

 - Large hypervolume [3]